Colombian Constitution of 1886

 The Colombian Constitution of 1886 was the constitution that remade the United States of Colombia into the Republic of Colombia, and replaced the federal republic with a unitary state.
-Following the Civil War of 1884, a coalition of moderate Liberals and Conservatives, led by Rafael Nuñez, ended the political period known as "the Radical Olympus", repealed the Constitution of Rionegro (1863), and substituted it with the constitution of 1886.
+Following the Colombian Civil War (1884–1885), a coalition of moderate Liberals and Conservatives, led by Rafael Nuñez, ended the political period known as "the Radical Olympus", repealed the Constitution of Rionegro (1863), and substituted it with the constitution of 1886.
 From then on, the country was officially known as the Republic of Colombia.
 The Constitution of 1886 was the longest lasting constitution in the history of Colombia, eventually being itself replaced by the Constitution of 1991.

 Constituent Assembly

 The Constituent Assembly consisted of 18 delegates, two from each of the nine states.

 Rafael Núñez announced a national regeneration program and changed the country from a decentralized federal system to a centralized system with a strong central presidency.
 The presidential term was changed from two to six years.
 The president of the Republic was elected by the Congress.
 The president of each state was retitled governor.
 Governors were to be appointed by the president of the Republic.
 The governor would choose the mayors of his department, except the mayor of Bogotá, who was chosen by the president himself.
 Thus, the president in effect had control of the executive at all levels.

 In addition, reelection of the president was authorized.

 The chamber, the departmental assemblies, and the municipal councils were chosen by popular vote.
 The Senate was chosen by the departmental assemblies.
 The suffrage for elections of national scope was limited: men must be at least 21 or older and literate.
 However, illiterate men could vote in regional elections.

 The position of vice-president was reinstated and was initially occupied by Eliseo Payán.

 The Catholic religion became the official religion.
 In 1887, President Núñez made a concordat with the Vatican, reinstating powers to the Catholic Church that they had lost in the previous constitution.

 This method of implementing constitutional changes based on the partisan wind of the moment, without having to be the result of agreement by the different political parties or the will of the people, was one of the causes of bipartisan polarization and violence in Colombia for many years.
 The population began to identify themselves more with the party concept than with the nation concept.
 The radical liberal segment was never reconciled to the loss of power and on three occasions, between 1885 and 1895, they tried to gain it by force.
 It took 44 years (up to 1930) for the Liberal party to regain power.
 The Constitution of 1886 remained effective for more than 100 years, guiding the mandate of 23 presidents of the Republic of Colombia, until 1991.